 These Guidelines were developed as part of the Comparative Survey Design and Implementation (CSDI) Guidelines Initiative.
-The aim of the Initiative was to promote internationally recognized guidelines that highlight best practice for the conduct of comparative survey research across cultures and countries.The intended audience is researchers and survey practitioners planning or engaged in cross-cultural or cross-national research.
+The aim of the Initiative was to promote internationally recognized guidelines that highlight best practice for the conduct of multinational, multicultural, or multiregional surveys, which we refer to as “3MC” surveys.The intended audience is researchers and survey practitioners planning or engaged in comparative survey research across cultures or countries.

 We dedicate these guidelines to Dr. Janet A. Harkness.
 Dr. Harkness passed away in 2012.
 She initiated the International Workshop on Comparative Survey Design and Implementation where the development of these Guidelines was launched.
-Dr. Harkness not only contributed to the overall framework and content of the guidelines but she also authored three of the key chapters: Questionnaire Design; Adaptation and Translation.
+Dr. Harkness not only contributed to the overall framework and content of the guidelines but she also authored three of the key chapters: Questionnaire Design, Adaptation and Translation.
 She inspired this work through her steadfast conviction that resources must be made available to researchers and survey practitioners if we are to improve comparative survey research methods, dissemination and analysis.